garrettj403/QMix/_sources/setup.rst.txt

 Configuring Python
 ------------------

-QMix is written in Python version 3.7.
+QMix is intended for Python version 3.7.
 If you don't want to change your Python installation or in case you are missing any packages, I have included a virtual environment file that contains all of the neccesary packages.
 If you are using the Anaconda package manager, you can run:

 .. code-block:: bash